 Lt.
 Starbuck: Ah.

 Lt.
 Starbuck: Then assuming they're moving at top speed...

 Commander Kronus: Factor four.

 Lt.
-Starbuck: Assuming they're moving at factor four, they're computers should tell us where they to find them.
+Starbuck: Assuming they're moving at factor four, their computers should tell us where they to find them.

 Aurora: But it won't... or rather, it can't.
 This is a civilian shuttle.
 The computer has no tracking capabilites.

 Aurora: I need some navigational data.

 Duty Officer: [smiling] For what ship?

 Duty Officer: Your name, please?

 Aurora: It's been a long time.